nikitakuchur/testpoint/README.md

 One of the common solutions that we had was writing a Python script that sends prepared requests (we usually took them from production access logs) to both the verified version of the app and the new one.
-The script collected the responses and then compared them to ensure that there were no differences and the new version of the app is safe to release and deploy in production.
+The script collected the responses and then compared them to ensure that there were no differences and the new version of the app was safe to release and deploy in production.

 We often performed the same kind of testing, in addition to automated tests, when we needed to rewrite a legacy application.
 This approach helped us catch many bugs that would have been quite difficult to detect otherwise.

-After writing multiple Python scripts like that, I realised that we were wasting our time by doing the same work over and over again.
+After writing multiple Python scripts in that way, I realised that we were wasting our time by doing the same work over and over again.
 Moreover, the scripts were quite slow (it was Python, after all), and we had to waste even more time waiting for them to finish.
 That's why I decided to create Testpoint.